crwdns2933423:0crwdne2933423:0

 Block Image

-I'm also working on a guide on the disassembly of the batter here:
+I'm also working on a guide on the disassembly of the batter here (ask and ill add you in order to view):

 Disassembling Samsung Vacuum Battery VCA-RBT80 VR30T80313W/WA